Hair Removal Methods ★ Man Thing

 Bluntly, sugaring is pretentious twaddle.
 Back in the 2010s, someone decided to reinvent the wheel by bringing this old hair removal treatment from Ancient Persia to the modern day.

-Sugaring is popular with people who feel the need to be different and tell all their friends about it, and are happy to pay extra for the privilege of a treatment that takes twice as long.
+Sugaring is popular with women in particular, who feel the need to be different and tell all their friends about it, and are happy to pay extra for a treatment that takes twice as long.

 Electrolysis